-If you want to bring top talent to your company in 2019, there is one strategy you need to double down on: Employer branding.
+If you want to bring top talent to your company, there is one strategy you need to double down on: Employer branding.

 Employer branding is how you attract and engage potential employees and make the prospect of working for your business truly exciting.

 By telling an authentic story about what it is like to be a part of your company and work toward your mission, you can entice candidates who think and feel and strive for the same.

 In this article, we are going to show you:

 - How you can start to implement it.

 Employer Branding In Action: What It Is Like To Work At Google